 This course is designed based on the understanding of John 6:1-14, that addressing the spiritual and physical needs of people was part of the ministry of Jesus.

 The course equips missional leaders with tools and techniques to reach people in Christ through holistic development.

 The course examines the principles and practices of holistic development in the contexts of the peoples with diverse socio-economic, racial, ethnic backgrounds.

-The theories and dimensions of development will be examined cross-culturally.
+The theories and dimensions of development are examined cross-culturally.
 The course examines case studies on practices of development works from diverse cultural contexts.

-Beyond learning theories and principles, students will be exposed to practical works and case studies of development projects.
-The course will provide tools and techniques that enables learners to change their knowledge into practice.
+Beyond learning theories and principles, students are exposed to practical works and case studies of development projects.
+The course provides tools and techniques that enable learners to change their knowledge into practice.

-As a pat of course requirement, learners will observe development activities in their community and gain experiences.
-They will learn arts and techniques of designing and implementing culturally appropriate development projects.
+As a part of course requirements, learners observe development activities in their community and gain experiences.
+They learn the arts and techniques of designing and implementing culturally appropriate development projects.